- From Field to Flavor: How Are Spices Made - February 18, 2024

 On the other hand, other flavor enhancers come in many forms and serve different purposes.
 For example:

 - Salt: The most common flavor enhancer used worldwide.
 While it can’t impart umami flavor like MSG, it enhances the natural flavors of food and can suppress bitterness.
+To understand how MSG differs from common alternatives like salt, read our detailed comparison here.

 - Sugar: Just like salt, sugar is used frequently in cooking.
 It provides sweetness, obviously, but can also balance other flavors and add to the complexity of a dish.